radiantlogic-v8/documentation-new/documentation/tuning/attribute-handling.md

+---
+title: General Attribute and Entry Handling
+description: Learn about general attribute and duplicate entry handling to tune the Identity Data Management service.
+---

+## Overview

+Configuring general attributes handling and special settings for addressing duplicate entries are a couple of methods to consider for tuning Identity Data Management.

+## Attributes Handling

-*Attributes Handling* - Manage attributes handling from Classic Control Panel > Settings > Server Front End > Attributes Handling
+Attributes Handling is managed from Classic Control Panel > Settings > Server Front End > Attributes Handling
 ![Attributes Handling Section](Media/Image3.45.jpg)

-<ins>Hide Operational Attributes</ins>
+### Hide Operational Attributes
 Check the Hide Operational Attributes option on the Classic Control Panel > Settings tab > Server Front End > Attributes Handling section if you do not want LDAP clients to have access to operational attributes (stored in a RadiantOne Directory store) such as: createTimestamp, modifiersName, modifyTimestamp, creatorsName…etc. If you choose to hide operational attributes, LDAP clients must specifically request the operational attribute they want during the search request, otherwise it is not returned.

 >[!note]